Safe Planning in Interactive Environments via Iterative Policy Updates and Adversarially Robust Conformal Prediction: An Iterative Planning Framework for Interactive Environments

+In the remainder of this section, let additionally Assumption \ref{ass:planner_sensitivity} hold.
 We proceed our analysis using the explicit solver for the implicit inequality \eqref{eq:implicit_problem} which resulted in the tractable inequality in \eqref{eq:r_update}.
-We show its solution next and present the proof in Appendix \ref{app:proof_explicit_update}.
+We show its solution next and present the proof in Appendix~\ref{app:proof_explicit_update}. \begin{fullblock} \begin{lemma}[Safe Explicit Radius Update] Let $\kappa < 1$.
+The minimal (i.e., least conservative) radius ${r}_{j+1}$ that satisfies the tractable inequality \eqref{eq:r_update} is given by the following closed-form solution: